somakeit/constitution/constitution.md

         Section 118 of the Charities Act 2011 apply for the purposes of interpreting the terms used in this constitution.

     "**General Regulations**" means the Charitable Incorporated Organisations (General) Regulations 2012.

     "**Dissolution Regulations**" means the Charitable Incorporated Organisations (Insolvency and Dissolution) Regulations 2012.

-    The "**Communications Provisions**" means the Communications Provisions in [Part 10, Chapter 4] of the General Regulations.
+    The "**Communications Provisions**" means the Communications Provisions in Part 9 of the General Regulations.

     "**charity trustee**" means a charity trustee of the CIO.

     A "**poll**" means a counted vote or ballot, usually (but not necessarily) in writing.